azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 languages = response.json()
 pprint(languages)
 ```

 Your result should look like this:

 ![Detect Language](./images/TAlanguages.png)

 ### Detect Sentiment

-Secondly, we can detect the sentiment of a given phrase:
+Secondly, we can detect the sentiment of a given phrase, go ahead and copy the Code into your `CognitiveServices.ipynb` notebook:

 ```python
 sentiment_url = text_analytics_base_url + "/text/analytics/v2.1/sentiment"